opendocsg/slw-judgments-backfill/2007_SGCA_20/report.md

 Andrew Phang Boon Leong JA (delivering the judgment of the court):

-1       This is an appeal by Sandar Aung (“the appellant”) against the decision of the trial judge (“the Judge”) allowing, _inter alia_ , Parkway Hospitals Singapore Pte Ltd (“the first respondent”) to add Mount Elizabeth Medical Holdings Ltd (“the second respondent”) as a co-plaintiff and giving judgment to the respondents for the sum of $320,083.77 on the basis of an agreement signed by the appellant (see _Parkway Hospitals Singapore Pte Ltd (trading as Mount Elizabeth Hospital) v Sandar Aung_ [2007] 1 SLR 227 (“GD”)).
+1       This is an appeal by Sandar Aung (“the appellant”) against the decision of the trial judge (“the Judge”) allowing, _inter alia_ , Parkway Hospitals Singapore Pte Ltd (“the first respondent”) to add Mount Elizabeth Medical Holdings Ltd (“the second respondent”) as a co-plaintiff and giving judgment to the respondents for the sum of $320,083.77 on the basis of an agreement signed by the appellant (see _Parkway Hospitals Singapore Pte Ltd (trading as Mount Elizabeth Hospital) v Sandar Aung_ <span class="citation">[2007] 1 SLR 227</span> (“GD”)).

 2       After considering the parties’ arguments on appeal, we have decided to allow the appeal, and set out our reasons for doing so.